-The benefits that LinkedIn can provide to your business are no secret, but they may be more under appreciated than you think.
+The benefits that LinkedIn can provide to your business plan being accomplished are no secret, but they may be more under appreciated than you think.
 Recent research has shown that LinkedIn can be instrumental in driving two of the most important metrics for any brand – traffic and conversions.
 There’s a reason why LinkedIn can be such a catalyst for growth.
 It’s a virtual playground of influencers and industry decision makers.
 That being said, there are definitely best practices to keep top of mind.
 That’s why today, we’re partnering with Yarra Web, to discuss five tips to maximize your Web traffic, using LinkedIn.

 Spend time making your profile visually appealing

 It’s no secret that our eyes are drawn to beautifully designed aesthetics.
 We’re quick, visual thinkers, so make sure that your profile is easy on the eyes.
 Keep it simple; don’t make your visitors scroll through lots of text to get to the heart of your brand.
 LinkedIn has even incorporated a levels system, which helps tell you what information to add to your page to ensure that it’s complete.

 We’re not suggesting that you go crazy and invite everyone that you know.
 But there is a lot of value in the number of “First Degree” connections that you link with.
 The more this number increases the more searches your name will appear in.
 The more searches that your name appears in, the better the buzz about your company and brand.
 Looking for a good metric to track to?
 Try to reach 500+ connections.